At some point during their life, over 12 percent of people in the United States will develop a thyroid condition.

 What Is Red Light Therapy?

-Before we get into the specifics of red light therapy for hypothyroid or red light therapy before and after information for those with thyroid disease, let’s talk more generally about red light therapy.
+Before we get into the specifics of red light therapy for hypothyroid or red light for goiter before and after information for those with thyroid disease, let’s talk more generally about red light therapy.
 What does red light therapy do, and how does red light therapy work?

 Red light therapy devices utilize low wavelength red light.
 This is commonly known as a skin treatment (that’s why you’ll see lots of treatments offering red light therapy for the face).
 However, it also has benefits for internal health issues, including thyroid disease.